5 from 1 vote

 • All-Purpose Flour: Gives the muffins their structure.

-• Baking Powder and Baking Soda: A combination of leavening agents gives the muffins the perfect amount of lift for a lighter, fluffier texture.
+• Baking Powder and Baking Soda: A combination of leavening agents give the muffins the perfect lift for a lighter, fluffier texture.

 • Sugar: For sweetness, of course.